-- 9.107 In this section we describe the purpose of the option-level WFD assessments that have been carried out for our WRMP24.
-As a summary, these assessments have fed into our option-level assessment in three distinct ways: - Option design: Where it is identified that mitigation measures would be required to ensure that an option would not prevent 'Good' status, and to ensure no deterioration, these mitigation measures are included in option designs, feeding into option cost and carbon assessments.
-For some options, this work is pending (as detailed in Appendix D) and will be progressed as part of the finalisation of our plan. - Screening: Options are rejected where they would prevent achievement of 'Good' status of a water body, or would pose a risk of deterioration, where mitigation would not be possible, and where derogation does not apply.
-For some options, this is pending depending on further investigation and option development (as detailed in Appendix D) and will be actioned as appropriate as part of the finalisation of our plan. - Identification of further investigation needs: Some options have been identified as posing a potential, but unconfirmed, risk of deterioration to water bodies.
-Where this is the case, further investigation has been identified as being needed - Metrics for programme appraisal: no 'WFD' metric has been produced for inclusion in our multi-metric optimisation.
+- 9.108 In this section we describe the purpose of the option-level WFD assessments that have been carried out for our WRMP24.
+As a summary, these assessments have fed into our option-level assessment in four distinct ways: - Option design: Where it is identified that mitigation measures would be required to ensure that an option would not prevent 'Good' status, and to ensure no deterioration, these mitigation measures are included in option designs, feeding into option cost and carbon assessments. - Screening: Options are rejected where they would prevent achievement of 'Good' status of a water body, or would pose a risk of deterioration, where mitigation would not be possible, and where derogation does not apply.
+This is set out in further detail in Appendix D. - Identification of further investigation needs: Where assessed as necessary for individual options, further investigation has been identified as being needed. - Metrics for programme appraisal: no 'WFD' metric has been produced for inclusion in our multi-metric optimisation.
 Option-level WFD assessment has, however, fed into the option-level SEA, from which metrics are produced and included in our investment modelling